ChristoKolander/Shopping-Ecommerce/README.md

 A)

-This project is not maintained.
+This project is no longer maintained.
+Just an old lab/demo (maybe someone find it helpful?!).

 Testsite - trying out different approaches and techniques!